pricees/pricees.github.com/_posts/2014-05-26-jison--jison-lex-part-1.md

 _nada.jison#L4_ Jison, I am defining a group "pgm" _nada.jison#L5_ "pgm" is analyzed whenever we found an end of file token

-Modify nada.jison to be the following. file.
+Modify _nada.jison_ to be the following:
 {% highlight javascript %}
 // nada.jison
 %%

 pgm
-    : EOF            { console.log("Wow!
-This is wild stuff"); }
+    : EOF            { console.log("zOMG!
+YoLo!"); }
     ;
 {% endhighlight %}
 What do you think will happen?
-Recompile the parser and parse the text.
+Recompile the parser and parse that text.

 ## Conclusion ##